Open Door Ministries Policy Statements

 Regardless of the situation, we believe there is always hope in life.
 We believe that the value of every human life from conception to death is affirmed by Scripture and reinforced by modern science.
 According to the Bible especially Psalm 139:13-16, the child in the womb is known and loved by God and is therefore already an invaluable human life made in the image of God from the time of conception.
 We believe that God is the giver of human life (Deuteronomy 32:39) and therefore we as humans should not play God and take the life of a human being created in its mother’s womb, a sacred space.

 As such, we ask each of our staff members to sign a Code of Ethical Conduct stating that they will not practice or affirm the practice of medical elective abortion.
-Furthermore, it is ODM's position that government should seek to reduce the number of abortions in our country and around the world and also seek to change the law to end the practice of abortion for the sake of the unborn AND the women who find themselves in an unintended pregnancy.
+Furthermore, It is ODM's position that government should seek to reduce the number of abortions in our country and around the world and also seek to change the law to end the practice of abortion for the sake of the unborn AND the women who find themselves in an unintended pregnancy.
 We seek this not only for the children but also to rescue the women from a decision that will bring emotional and spiritual harm to them in years to come.
 We understand that merely changing the law will not completely change the practice of abortion although we believe it will make a tremendous difference.
 As a society, we must not only advocate for the life of the unborn but we must provide the practical help and hope to women who do not feel they have what it takes to raise a child.
 Similarly to when a person is considering or attempts suicide, our society must provide emotional support and practical help for women who feel that their only choice is to take the life of their child.

 Even as we take this position, we believe in forgiveness.
 We cannot emphasize enough that it is not our job to shame or convict of sin but to offer the love and forgiveness of Christ our Savior, for which all of us are in need.
 As Christians, our greatest law is love.
 This love extends to both women and the unborn.
 Let us all seek to be united by this principle.